Hey Strong Babes,

-They don’t want you to solve their problems, or fix everything, or even necessarily tell them what you would do in their situation.
-They don’t want you to throw solutions at them.
+I learned that when someone confides in you, they don’t necessarily want you to solve their problems, or fix everything, or even tell them what you would do in their situation.
+They most likely don’t want you to throw solutions at them.

 They want to be heard.